 - Knowing when to initiate movement towards an objective, balancing jumping in too soon against missing and opportunity, recognizing the difference between actions that reduce tension and those in response to a plan, and leaving room for changes in plans and the impact of unforeseen events.

 Regardless of whether you are energized by variety and change of pace, or prefer to have tighter controls over your time and work well with routines and plans – what matters when managing your time is learning to differentiate when your behaviors and decisions are serving your desires – and when your decisions and actions are leading you astray.

 Self-insight is gained over a lifetime of experience, but heightening your our self-awareness can happen in many ways.
 If you are struggling to manage your time more efficiently and get everything done so you have time for the things you love most, you can get a kick start by assessing your own natural time management style by taking the Time & Space Style Inventory.

 Take the inventory to instantly up-level your ability to manage time, and see how you measure up against the three critical time management skills of managing priorities, attending to details, and taking action.
 The TSSI™ will help you learn more about yourself, and with this heightened awareness you’ll experience yourself differently – with higher self-insight.
-You’ll be able stop feeling like a time-slave, and focus on your own activities and decisions to spend your time doing what you want.
+You’ll be able to stop feeling like a time-slave and focus on your own activities and decisions to spend your time doing what you want.

 Your Sanity Assignment